Last updated: June 20, 2026

 SNAP food benefits

 Virginia SNAP gives monthly food benefits on an EBT card.
-Apply online through CommonHelp, by phone, or through your local DSS office.
-SNAP can help with groceries, but it usually cannot buy hot prepared food, alcohol, tobacco, vitamins, or household items.
+Apply through CommonHelp, call 833-522-5582, or contact your local DSS office.

 TANF cash assistance

-Virginia TANF gives eligible families monthly cash payments for basic needs.
-The child must usually live with a parent or relative caregiver, be a Virginia resident, and meet citizenship or eligible immigrant rules.
-The family must be in financial need.
+Virginia TANF gives eligible families monthly cash payments for basic needs and connects some parents to work, education, and training services.
+A child generally must live with a parent or relative caregiver, be a Virginia resident, and be part of a family in financial need.
+Apply online, by phone, or through local DSS.

 Ask DSS whether ongoing TANF or diversionary assistance fits your situation.
-Diversionary assistance may be used when a family has a short-term crisis and may not need ongoing TANF.
-Rules can be detailed, so ask the worker to explain the choice before you agree.
+Diversionary help is meant for some short-term crises when a family may not need ongoing TANF.
+Ask the worker to explain the rules before you agree.
+For more details, use ASMOM’s Virginia TANF help guide.

-Virginia WIC helps pregnant people, breastfeeding parents, new mothers, infants, and children under 5 with specific foods, nutrition support, and referrals.
-A parent, grandparent, foster parent, or other legal guardian can apply for a child under 5.
-WIC also checks nutrition need at the clinic.
+Virginia WIC helps pregnant people, breastfeeding parents, new mothers, infants, and children under 5 with specific foods, nutrition support, breastfeeding support, and referrals.
+A parent, grandparent, foster parent, or other legal guardian can apply for a child under 5 through Virginia WIC.

 Virginia does not have one guaranteed rent fund for every household.
-Start with 211 and ask for homeless prevention, coordinated entry, shelter intake, or rent help in your locality.
-The VHSP supports local emergency crisis response systems, but families usually enter through local providers, not by applying directly to the state.
+Start with 211 and ask for homeless prevention, coordinated entry, shelter intake, rent help, or motel-voucher referrals in your city or county.
+The state homeless solutions program supports local crisis systems, but families usually enter through local providers.

-If you have an eviction notice or court date, call Virginia legal aid as soon as possible.
-Legal aid may help with eviction, unsafe housing, public benefits, family safety, or other civil legal issues.
-This article is not legal advice.
+If you have an eviction notice, a court date, or a lockout threat, ask for legal help right away.
+Virginia Law Help and local legal aid offices may help with eviction, lockouts, unsafe housing, public benefits, or other civil issues.
+This article is general information and is not legal advice.

 Housing vouchers